 12. “Feel It In Your Soul” by Randa and the Soul Kingdom

-This track plunges deep into progressive soul music, flaunting a robust mix of wind instruments and feverish drumbeats.
+This track plunges deep into progressive soul music, flaunting a strong mix of wind instruments and feverish drumbeats.
 It sets the stage ablaze for breakdancing, with a classic hyped-up tune that makes every beat an invitation to dance.
-Soak in its vibrant vibe and let it propel your dancing spirit, inspiring you to truly “Feel It In Your Soul.”
+Soak in its lively feel and let it propel your dancing spirit, inspiring you to truly “Feel It In Your Soul.”

 13. “You’re Hip Miss Pastorfield” by Fred Karlin